w32zhong/tknet/README.rst

 ======
   tknet is designed to become a simple cross-platform P2P library.

-  tknet uses traditional centralized server-based model, however, different from other P2P solutions, tknet peer is able to use E-mail server to track center servers (namely bridge peer or BDG peer) when necessary.
+  tknet uses traditional centralized server-based model, however, different from other P2P solutions, tknet peer is able to use E-mail server to track center servers (namely bridge peers or BDG peers) when necessary.
 It uses a private protocol, very simple and is still under development; despite these, it is tested that tknet can establish connections already.

   I simply include how to build it in this README and have not written documents before I think it is at least usable and easy-to-use.
 If you are interested in this project, please let me know!
 I need some incentive to let tknet go further.